indico/indico/doc/guides/UserGuide/Conferences.rst

 The Abstracts option has 5 tabs:

-* **Setup**: Where you can enable/disable the abstracts submission, change the start/end submission dates, set a modification deadline, enable email notifications etc
+* **Setup**: Where you can enable/disable the abstract submission process, change the start/end submission dates, set a modification deadline, enable email notifications etc

 * **Preview**: Preview of the submission form, with the content, the author and co-author, but also other options such as track classification etc.